Running of the spectral index: Reconciling the CMB with the Lyman-$\alpha$ Forest: Abstract

 \section{Abstract}

-We present new constraints on the scale dependence of the primordial power spectrum by combining \Planck, ACT DR6, SPT-3G and eBOSS Lyman-$\alpha$ forest data, extending sensitivity to smaller comoving scales.
-While ACT results previously indicated a mild preference for positive running of the spectral index, our joint analysis constrains both the running $\alpha_s$ and its running $\beta_s$.
-Including eBOSS markedly tightens these constraints, yielding a $>2\sigma$ indication of nonzero $\alpha_s$ and/or $\beta_s$, challenging predictions from vanilla slow-roll inflation potentials.
-Comparing reconstructed spectral parameters with theoretical models, we find that inflationary potentials with localised dips, bumps, or oscillations better reproduce the observed scale dependence.
-We release the public {\tt PIPE} code to test arbitrary inflationary potentials against these datasets.
+We investigate the scale dependence of the primordial power spectrum by combining \Planck, ACT DR6, SPT-3G, and eBOSS Lyman-$\alpha$ forest data, extending sensitivity to smaller comoving scales than those probed by the CMB alone.
+Within a parametrisation based on a Taylor expansion around the pivot scale, we constrain the running of the spectral index $\alpha_s$ and its running $\beta_s$.
+By using eBOSS likelihoods exhibiting a suppression of small-scale power either in amplitude or spectral index, we show that the latter can be accommodated by correlated variations of $(\alpha_s,\beta_s)$, leading to a preference for non-zero running.
+We show that inflationary potentials with localised features—such as Gaussian dips, bumps, or axion-monodromy modulations—can reproduce the inferred scale dependence while remaining compatible with current CMB constraints.
+We release the public {\tt PIPE} code to enable systematic tests of inflationary potentials against current CMB datasets.